robotframework/robotframework/doc/releasenotes/rf-3.1a1.rst

 .. default-role:: code

-`Robot Framework`_ 3.1 is a new release with terminology configuration to support Robotic Process Automation (RPA) and several other nice planned features.
-RF 3.1 alpha 1 is the first preview release which only contains initial RPA support as well as enhancements to installation.
+`Robot Framework`_ 3.1 is a new major release with terminology configuration to support Robotic Process Automation (RPA) and several other nice planned features.
+RF 3.1 alpha 1 is its first preview release which mainly contains initial RPA support as well as enhancements to installation.

 All issues targeted for Robot Framework v3.1 can be found